 In Colorado a ballot initiative proposed to significantly extend the minimum distance fracking and oil drilling had to be from occupied buildings and other areas.
 A poll in mid October had the measure winning by 52-48 percent.
 Opponents raised $31.7 million; supporters raised $1.6 million.
 The initiative ultimately was rejected 56.5-43.5.

 The Medicaid voting revealed another instructive aspect of initiatives.
 Voters do not translate their rejection of their representative’s policies into a rejection of the candidate.
-Utah’s proposed expansion won by a considerable margin, 54-46 even though almost the entire Republican Party opposed it.
-Yet when it came to electing representatives, Republicans not only maintained their overwhelming legislative margin but actually increased their control of the house.
+Utah’s proposed Medicaid expansion won by a considerable margin, 54-46 even though almost the entire Republican Party opposed it.
+Yet when it came to electing representatives, the Party’s dominance in the state legislature dipped only slightly from 91-13 to 86-18.